ettore9x9/ros-sr/README.md

 When a new `via_points` is generated, the updated plan is provided as `feedback`.
 When all the `via_points` have been generated the plan is provided as `results`.

+This is an example of the `planner` node terminal, showing the returned list of via points:

 <img src="https://github.com/ettore9x9/surveillance_robot/blob/master/diagrams/planner_terminal.png" width="600">

 ### The `controller` Node ###